Editors’ Code of Practice

 iii) Editors must ensure these principles are observed by those working for them and take care not to use non-compliant material from other sources.

-*ii) When reporting suicide, care should be taken to avoid excessive detail about the method used.
+When reporting suicide, to prevent simulative acts care should be taken to avoid excessive detail of the method used, while taking into account the media's right to report legal proceedings.

-i) Young people should be free to complete their time at school without unnecessary intrusion.
+i) All pupils should be free to complete their time at school without unnecessary intrusion.

-iv) Minors must not be paid for material involving children’s welfare, nor parents or guardians for material about their children or wards, unless it is clearly in the child's interest.
+iv) Children under 16 must not be paid for material involving their welfare, nor parents or guardians for material about their children or wards, unless it is clearly in the child's interest.

 v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life.